MicrosoftDocs/microsoft-365-docs/microsoft-365/scheduler/scheduler-faqs.md

 Yes.

 **Question:** Who has access to the Cortana mailbox? </br>
-Microsoft does not have standing access to the contents of your Cortana mailbox.
-The contents of the mailbox can only be accessed by Microsoft via Lockbox approval.​
+Scheduler processes meeting requests and associated emails that are sent to your tenant’s Cortana mailbox.
+Microsoft does not have any other access to the Cortana mailbox except through Lockbox approval at the request of the tenant admin.

 **Question:** Is customer data used for training AI models?</br>
-No customer data from Scheduler for Microsoft 365 can be used for data training sets.
-All data permanently resides in the customer tenant. ​
+No customer content from Scheduler for Microsoft 365 can be used for data training sets.
+All customer content resides in the customer tenant. ​

 **Question:** Will Scheduler process encrypted mail?</br>
 No, encrypted mail will be rejected by the Scheduler workflow.